Why I’m Not Tearing My Hair Out Over AI Mode (Even As A Writer)

 And here's a little trick I've been using:

-Whenever one of my articles starts getting impressions in Bing, I look at the actual search queries driving those impressions.
+Whenever one of my articles starts getting impressions on Bing, I look at the actual search queries driving those impressions.

 Then I update the article to better address those topics, answer additional questions, and improve sections that aren't performing as well.